Overlord (2007 video game): Development

 Overlord was announced in May 2006 for the Xbox 360 and PC, advertised as being a next generation game set in a "twisted fantasy world where players have the choice to be evil ... or really evil!"
 Along with this announcement, the first screenshots and artwork were released.
 Early concept art showed the Overlord with a clearly visible human face as opposed to his form in the final release as a dark covered shadow with lit up eyes.
 At E3 2006, the majority of the game mechanics were revealed within the same month, while the multiplayer component had yet to be announced.

 The Xbox 360 demo was released for download over Xbox Live on 8 June, while the PC demo was released just days later over the internet, weeks before the game's first release in North America.
 The demo included only the initial portion of the game, which contained the game's introductory cinematic and narration, the tutorial and the Overlord's battle to free human peasants from a Halfling operated slave camp.
+The full game was released simultaneously for Windows and Xbox 360 in 2007 in North America on 26 June, Europe on 29 June, and Australia on 6 July.